sjbennett123/scottjbennett/content/toee/spells.md

 Duration : 1rd/lvl

-Components : V, S, M
+Components : V, S, M(a bit of webbing from the phase spider)

 Per this spell, the caster can instantaneously go into and return from the ethereal plane when attacking.
 The magic only works when/if the caster is attacking.
 It cannot be cast upon another.
 This ability closely mimics the natural ability of the phase spider.
 The material component is a bit of webbing from the phase spider.
 From the MM : They phase in, attack, and phase out, all in a single round.
 This gives them a -3 modifier on initiative rolls; if a phase spider wins initiative by more than 4, it attacks and phases out before its opponent has a chance to strike back.
 Then too, a phase spider usually phases into existence behind its chosen victim, so they get a +4 modifier for attacking from behind.
 Phase spiders flee to the Ethereal plane when outmatched; there, they gain only a -1 modifier to initiative and can be attacked every round, regardless of the initiative result.